LemonInside/Minimaid-RP2040/README.md

 # Minimaid-RP2040
-Minimaid clone using RP2040 Pico
+Minimaid clone using RP2040 Pico for making hand controller.
+Light output has been tested.
+Assign inputs to GPIO (not tested).